Foreign Investment in Indonesia

 -

-carry out the technology transfer process; and
+execute the technology transfer process; and

 -

-carry out other obligations in accordance with the provisions of laws and regulations.
+fulfill other obligations in accordance with the provisions of laws and regulations.

 -